ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 $ kontena stack install --name attx attx-do-kontena.yml
 ```

-When the stack finishes deploying, we can check that indeed that the "mysql" service is running in the scheduled Digital Ocean node and using the defined block storage device with the `kontena service show attx/mysql` command:
+When the stack finishes deploying, we can check that indeed the "mysql" service is running in the scheduled Digital Ocean node and using the defined block storage device with the `kontena service show attx/mysql` command:

 ```
 attx-do/attx/mysql: